roozbehf/adf-widget-sensummary/README.md

 # adf-widget-sensummary

+A basic widget that shows a summary view of Sensue nodes health reports.
-sensummary widget for the [angular-dashboard-framework](https://github.com/sdorra/angular-dashboard-framework).
+The widget is built using [D3.js](https://d3js.org/) for the  [angular-dashboard-framework](https://github.com/sdorra/angular-dashboard-framework).

+The original code for the viewer component: https://github.com/roozbehf/sensummary

 ## Build